-OTHER RELATED GOALS, OBJECTIVES, POLICIES, AND PROGRAMS
+3.5 OTHER RELATED GOALS, OBJECTIVES, POLICIES, AND PROGRAMS

-In addition to the agricultural goals, objectives, policies, and programs set forth in the previous section, there are a number of goals, objectives, policies, and programs set forth in other elements of the County comprehensive plan which impact the preservation and management of agricultural lands.
+In addition to the agricultural goals, objectives, policies, and programs set forth in the previous section, there are a number of goals, objectives, policies, and programs set forth in other elements of the County comprehensive plan that impact the preservation and management of agricultural lands.
 For example, concentrating urban development in compact urban centers or urban service areas will help preserve large blocks of farmland in outlying areas.
-Another example is the preservation of historic farmsteads including barns, silos, hedgerows and stone fencerows, thereby preserving the rural character of an area and maintaining the agrarian heritage.
+Another example is preserving historic farmsteads including barns, silos, hedgerows, and stone fencerows, thereby preserving the rural character of an area and maintaining the agrarian heritage.
 The preservation of pockets of natural vegetation that often exist on agricultural sites also contributes to the natural rural character of an area and helps improve water quality on the site (wetlands on the site capture sedimentation and may serve as groundwater recharge areas).
-Other policies that may affect farmland preservation include providing a range of affordable housing choices for all income levels and age groups, including persons who work in the farming industry; improving transportation infrastructure, including railway and trucking infrastructure, to help transport farm produce; maintaining and enhancing the existing level of public services, including those for the farming community such as health, education, and fire protection services; and supporting and encouraging sustainable energy options in public and private development, such as solar, wind, and geothermal.